-The design and explanation of the components to be added to your resume is crucial.
-Employers give special importance to how thoroughly have you structured your resume and paid special attention to the more valuable points.
+The design and explanation of the components to be added to your CV is crucial.
+Employers give special importance to how thoroughly have you structured your CV and paid special attention to the more valuable points.

 Starting with the contact and address details, etc. follow a brief, comprehensive list of your skills and talents.
 After these, the work-related experiences are shared in reverse-chronological order.
 The last and the shortest section to go is that of your educational details.
 Another part that you may or may not choose to add is that of your potential awards, talents, internships, and accomplishments.